metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/README.md

 ## Introduction

 [`z2folio`](bin/z2folio) is a Z39.50 server for FOLIO bibliographic and holdings data, supporting record retrieval in USMARC, OPAC, XML and JSON formats.
 The functionality is all provided by [the `Net::Z3950::FOLIO` library](lib/Net/Z3950/FOLIO.pm), which is also part of this distribution.
 It is written in Perl, and follows standard Perl-module conventions.

+The name of the Docker container is `mod-z3950`.

 ## Dependencies